-- provide a curriculum which underpins all future learning by supporting, fostering, promoting and developing children's personal, social and emotional well being; - ensure a balanced curriculum covering each of the seven areas of learning: Personal, Social and Emotional Development; Physical Development; Communication & Language; Literacy; Mathematics; Understanding the World and Expressive Arts and Design. - ensure that no child is excluded or disadvantaged because of ethnicity, culture or religion, home language, family background, special educational needs, disability, gender or ability; - ensure the children have rich and stimulating experiences, the learning environment is well planned and well organised; - continually monitor and evaluate each child's progress celebrating learning achievements.
+Mathematics; Understanding the World and Expressive Arts and Design, along with promoting and supporting children to develop Characteristics of Effective Learning.

+- ensure that no child is excluded or disadvantaged because of ethnicity, culture or religion, home language, family background, special educational needs, disability, gender or ability; - ensure the children have rich and stimulating experiences, the learning environment is well planned and well organised; - continually monitor and evaluate each child's progress celebrating learning achievements.